WinterAxis/ESV-MD-Bible/The_Bible_esv/19_Psalms/Ps_2.md

 Serve the LORD with fear, and rejoice with trembling.

 ###### 12
 Kiss the Son, lest he be angry, and you perish in the way, for his wrath is quickly kindled.
-Blessed are all who take refuge in him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Blessed are all who take refuge in him.

 ***